Early Childhood Program

 Everyday there is a clear rhythm for children to follow.
 As the day progresses, activities alternate between open-ended, child-directed activities and more inward activities, like circle-time, story time and eating snack together.
 Children learn organization skills by following this rhythm and feel secure because they know what to expect.

-There is also a weekly rhythm: for example, Tuesday is soup-making day, Wednesday painting day, and Thursday is baking day, etc. Finally, there is the seasonal rhythm: we celebrate seasonal festivals and incorporate certain seasonal activities.
+There is also a weekly rhythm: for example, Tuesday is soup-making day, Wednesday painting day, and Thursday is baking day.
+Finally, there is the seasonal rhythm.
+We celebrate seasonal festivals and incorporate certain seasonal activities.

 Early Childhood Activities: